close

 Though only a public holiday in eight Swiss cantons (Lucerne, Obwalden, Nidwalden, Schwyz, Ticino, Uri, Valais and Zug) - and a number of towns and villages across the country - the Assumption of Mary is still observed by Christians (particularly Catholics) across Switzerland.

 Many choose to attend church for special services that take place on the day.
-Since it is not a national holiday in Switzerland, most public services run as normal, except in those cantons that keep Assumption Day as a public holiday, where schools and businesses are closed, or if Assumption Day falls on a Sunday.
+Since it is not a national holiday in Switzerland, most public services run as normal, except in those cantons that keep Assumption Day as a cantonal holiday, where schools and businesses are closed, or if Assumption Day falls on a Sunday.

 Why do people carry herbs for Assumption Day?